Untold Secrets of the Goechala Trek : By Black Yak Expedition

 trek best time

-We found a lot of wrong information on the internet about the best time to do the Goechala trek.
+We found lots of wrong information online about the best time to do the Goechala trek.
 In one article, we read that the Goechala Trek can be done at any time of the year.
 We also found a long piece of funny content that goes through each month.
-The truth is that Goechala Trek can’t be done in every season or month.
+The truth is that Goechala Trek cannot be done in all seasons or months.

 Most articles on the internet about the best time to go on the Goechala trek are written without research.
 Many tourists have had a bad time on this trek because of incorrect information.